 Thumbs-up for Staying Power from boomer blog “Sightings Over Sixty”

 Popular ‘Baby Boomer’ blogger Tom Sightings gave a thumbs-up to Staying Power: Age-Proof Your Home for Comfort, Safety and Style.
 Tom related how he learned the hard way (ouch!) about the need for grab bars in the bathroom.
 You can read his post here.

 The sAge Companion Quarterly features lengthy author Q&A in summer issue

-Widely read online newsletter for a “New Vision of Aging” features a conversation with Rachel Adelson about staying vital, being creative, choosing to age at home, and never apologizing for one’s age.
+The online newsletter for a “New Vision of Aging” featured a conversation with Rachel Adelson about staying vital, being creative, choosing to age at home, and never apologizing for one’s age.
 Plus, how many times does an author get to pose with an orange safety cone?
 You can read the interview here.

 Ontario Health Care Agency Reviews Staying Power

 The Canadian province of Ontario has a network of agencies that send health-care into the home and help people connect with long-term care.
-The Summer issue of the Health Advisor Newsletter of the Community Care Access Center of the Halton-Mississauga region west of Toronto features Staying Power: Age-Proof Your Home for Comfort, Safety and Style and its Toronto-area author.
-You can read the article here.
+A 2013 issue of the Health Advisor Newsletter of the Community Care Access Center of the Halton-Mississauga region west of Toronto featured Staying Power: Age-Proof Your Home for Comfort, Safety and Style and its Toronto-area author.

-Hook ‘em Horns!
-Univ. of Texas Reviews Staying Power for Alumni
+Hook ’em Horns!
+Univ. of Texas Reviewed Staying Power for Alumni